 A Zen Vacation

-During my stay, I was fortunate enough to stay in the Zen Grand class property.
+During my stay at Grand Velas Riviera Maya, I was fortunate enough to stay in the Zen Grand class property.
 However, I had full access to both of the other properties, even though they are considered slightly more prestigious.

 When we arrived at the Zen lobby, a concierge specialist showed us to a private couch.
 While she handled the entire check in process, we lounged, sipped on the resorts signature welcome drink, a hibiscus blueberry iced tea, and refreshed with a nice cold towel.